-Wait until you have been breastfeeding for a while before trying block feeding.
-You can try this when your baby is around 6 weeks old.
+Wait until you have been breastfeeding for around 6 weeks before you try block feeding.

-You will use only one of your breasts for feeding for a set amount of time.
+You will use only 1 breast for feeding for a set amount of time.

 How to get started: